sbgn/sbgn/docs/learningsbgn.md

     </tr>
 </table>

-<p>The above example shows the phosphorylation of glucose by hexokinase, which consumes glucose and ATP to produce glucose-6P and ADP.
-Glucose and ATP are linked to the process using <i>consumption arcs</i>; glucose-6P and ADP using <i>production arcs</i>; and the hexokinase using <i>catalysis arc</i>.</p>
+<p>The above example shows the phosphorylation of glucose by hexokinase.
+The process consumes glucose and ATP to produce glucose-6P and ADP.
+Glucose and ATP are linked to the process by <i>consumption arcs</i>; glucose-6P and ADP by <i>production arcs</i>; and the hexokinase by <i>catalysis arcs</i>.</p>

 ## SBGN PD Bricks